-The University of Washington Department of Biostatistics is once again holding the annual Summer Institutes.
-This year the classes are offered as an online format, due to the ongoing COVID-19 pandemic.
+The University of Washington Department of Biostatistics is again holding the annual Summer Institutes as an online format, due to the ongoing COVID-19 pandemic.

 The goal of Summer Institutes is to strengthen the technical proficiency and career preparation of scholars from all backgrounds, especially those from groups historically underrepresented in STEM such as racial and ethnic minority groups, low income, first generation college students, veterans, and differently abled and 2SLGBTQ groups.